AmazingKid1998/LillyTask/DOCUMENTATION.md

   - Add basic automated tests for the backend (e.g. testing the average price logic and CRUD operations).
   - Consider splitting the frontend JS into smaller modules (e.g. API client, UI rendering, state management) as the app grows.

-In summary, I focused on meeting the core objectives first (fetching data, safe rendering, CRUD operations, and a cleaner UI), then used the optional average price feature to demonstrate how I’d extend and use the backend for reporting.
+In summary, I focused on meeting the core objectives first (fetching data, safe rendering, CRUD operations, and a cleaner UI), then used the average price feature to demonstrate how I’d extend and use the backend for reporting and simple analytics.